 Switching to raw dog food?
-Great stuff, they’ll thank you for it.
-Just remember the first time you have calamari you don’t want to see the squid…
+Great!
+Just remember the first time you have calamari you Mightn’t want to see the squid…

 In a very small number of cases switching to raw dog food can be a bit tricky.
 Your dog has most likely been eating that dry diet for a long time.
 His stomach is conditioned to it.
 This is why any change in diet can cause an upset.
 You need to introduce raw dog food slowly.